jtpaasch/repo.hs/README.md

 Repo.hs
 =======

 A very simple implementation of git, written in haskell.
 I wrote this for a presentation on how git works.
-It is for educational purposes -- it is meant to show how _git_ works, not how _haskell_ works.
+It is for educational purposes -- it is meant to show how _git_ works, not how _haskell_ works (real haskellers will likely gasp in horror at the haskell here).

 I chose to write this in haskell simply because the presentation's audience was diverse, and when written in a certain way, haskell can be very readable for people who may or may not have any expertise in writing much code.